knative/docs/docs/install/knative-with-operators.md

 The tag `${VERSION}` is automatically replaced with the version number from `spec.version` by the operator.

 The field `spec.manifests` is used to specify one or multiple URL links of Knative Eventing component.
 Do not forget to add the valid URL of the Knative network ingress plugin.
-The list of URLs is order critical.
+The ordering of the URLs is critical.
 Put the manifest you want to apply first on the top.

 {{< /tab >}}